edgar-care/edgar-UI/README.md

 - A collection of custom colors

 ## Usage
-To use the edgar UI library in your Flutter application, add the following dependency to your `pubspec.yaml` file with Flutter:
+To use the edgar library in your Flutter application, add the following dependency to your `pubspec.yaml` file with Flutter:

 ```bash
  $ flutter pub add edgar